 Patient enrolment and retention

 Patient enrolment and retention are one of the most critical variables in a successful clinical trial.
-Decentralised or site-less enrolment is now possible where patients can enrol using the internet, which eliminates the need to travel to a trial site.
+Decentralized or siteless enrolment is now possible where patients can enroll using the internet, which eliminates the need to travel to a trial site.
 This presents the opportunity to more patients to participate which results in better, more accurate and more timely responses to key indications.

 To this end, there is growing interest in DTP (direct-to-patient) distribution strategies in trials.
 DTP distribution negates patients’ needs to travel to the clinical site and can potentially contribute to improved patient recruitment and retention over traditional drug distribution strategies.

 Automated processes are integral to a successful DTP program.
 Clinical trials require a comprehensive range of services and the ability to seamlessly manage the entire supply chain of a trial drug, including the manufacture, packaging, labeling and distribution of the product.
 Appropriate protocols and distribution strategies are required which can both mitigate risks and drive better outcomes.